zacharykeyes/E-Paper-Love-Note/README.md

 # Smart Love Note
-This was an anniversary project for my girlfriend on our one year.
-Using a raspberry pi zero and a 2.9 inch E-paper display.
-The device output a message to a 2.9 inch E-Paper display updating multiple times a day with the ability to override the scheduled message displays.
-The stored text file can be added to and overridden for a 12 hour period.
+This was an anniversary project for my wonderful girlfriend.
+Using a raspberry pi zero and a 2.9 inch e-paper display, the device output a message from the stored message file to the display.
+Updating multiple times a day with the ability to override the scheduled love note display.
+The stored text file can be added to or overridden with a unique message for a 12 hour period that does not get saved to the love note file.

 ## Email
 I started learning about how to pull emails from the Gmail client.